GeoNode/documentation/devel/installation/index.rst

 Summary of installation
 .......................

 This section demonstrates a summarization of the steps to be followed in order to install GeoNode-Core for development using Ubuntu 18.04.
-The following steps will be customised to fit both GeoNode-Project and GeoNode-Core for development purpose.
+The following steps will be customized to fit both GeoNode-Project and GeoNode-Core for development purpose.

 The steps to be followed are:
 .............................